akashjain04/akashjain04/README.md

 # Akash Jain

 ### Hi there 👋
 I'm Akash Jain, a passionate developer from India.
-I am currently a Pre final year student of Information Science and Engineering in NMAM Institue of Technology, Nitte.
+I am currently a Pre-final year student of Information Science and Engineering at NMAM Institue of Technology, Nitte.
 I love Programming.
 I am also a cloud computing enthusiast and I like developing web and Android applications.

 ### My Projects
 ****